bvrajan1/autofillCityStateMagentoAdmin/README.md

 * Add the bookmarklet to your browser.
 * When creating an order in Magento Admin, type in zipcode and then, click the bookmarklet.
 * The city and sate will be auto filled.

+Note: for now, this bookmarklet works just for cities and statess in the United States.